AHEC and Benchmark collaborate for 'The Wish List - what I have always wanted is...' exhibition during London Design Festival

-A project initiated by the American Hardwood Export Council and Benchmark Furniture, The Wish List – What I have always wanted is… brings together a stellar list of architects and designers to create a compelling installation, The Wish List, which will be exhibited at the V&A during the 2014 London Design Festival (13 September - 24 October).
+A stellar list of architects and designers brought together by the American Hardwood Export Council (AHEC) and Benchmark Furniture collaborate to create a compelling installation, The Wish List, which will be exhibited at the V&A during the 2014 London Design Festival (13-21 September).

 Terence Conran, co-founder of Benchmark, instigated the project when he wrote to his friends and asked, “What have you always wanted in your home, but never been able to find?”

 His friends are, of course, some of the most illustrious names in architecture and design.
 Paul Smith, Norman Foster, Amanda Levete, John Pawson, Alison Brooks, Zaha Hadid, Alex de Rijke, Richard and Ab Rogers, and Allen Jones have all indicated what product they long for.
 Under the mentorship of these ‘greats’, up-and-coming names are now designing the desired items for The Wish List.
 Such an open brief guarantees an extraordinary spread of design and the challenge is to produce each project in a single material – American hardwood, in celebration of the versatility of timber and the enormous variety that can be achieved with one material.
 Further, the diversity of products demonstrates Benchmark’s depth in understanding of wood and skilled craftsmanship.